saladpalad/wave/docs/persistent_gemm_tutorial.rst

 1. **XCD Swizzling** (at kernel launch): Remaps ``init_tile_id`` so nearby tiles run on the same XCD
 2. **L2 Swizzling** (inside the loop): Converts ``tile_id`` to 2D coordinates that maximize L2 locality

-This two-level approach optimizes for both the per-XCD LLC and the shared L2 cache.
+This approach optimizes for both the LLC and L2 cache.

 Full Kernel with Both Optimizations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~